norc-heal/heal-data-pkg-guide/docs/submit/index.md

 2. The access field for that resource is complete
 3. If the access field value is temporary private, 1) the access date (which specifies when the file will become shareable) is complete, and 2) there is a second value in "access" of either open or managed access (the way you want to share a file once it is no longer temporary private)

-Check that all of the appropriate files are annotated and fields are complete before starting to perpare your data package for submission.
+Check that all of the appropriate files are annotated and fields are complete before starting to prepare your data package for submission.

 ## Next steps